truecharts/website/docs/manual/helm/common/imagePullSecret.md

 ## Target Selector

-- `targetSelectAll` (boolean): Whether to assign the secret to all pods or not. `targetSelector` is ignored in this case
+- `targetSelectAll` (bool): Whether to assign the secret to all pods or not. `targetSelector` is ignored in this case
 - `targetSelector` (list): Define the pod(s) to assign the secret
 - `targetSelector` (empty): Assign the secret to the primary pod